 The Company provides for pensions for certain employees through a defined contribution pension scheme.
-The amount charged to the income statement is the contribution payable in that financial year.
+The amount charged to the statement of profit or loss is the contribution payable in that financial year.
 Any difference between amounts charged and contributions paid to the pension scheme is included in receivables or payables in the statement of financial position.